Inclusive Approaches for Primary Teachers

 Week 6: An inclusive curriculum

 We’ll end the course by looking at how to align our course content to standards and curriculum and consider key learning objectives and competencies.
-This week will be spent working on a group project which you will present at the end of the week.
+This week will be spent working on a project which will help you plan a unit where you try out a new approach in your classroom.

 Michelle Worgan